 "The main obstacles that minority communities face in the healthcare system include lack of accessibility, poor risk perception, and gaps in disease prevention and healthcare promotion," Cantero says.

-Lack of accessibility, particularly for those in segregated or rural communities, stops several people from going to vaccine centers.
-An NPR analysis from February found a disparity in the locations of vaccination sites in the South.
+Lack of accessibility, particularly for those in segregated or rural communities, means that many people cannot go to vaccine centers.
+An NPR analysis from February 2021 found a disparity in the locations of vaccination sites in the South.
 In Mobile County, Alabama, for instance, NPR tallied up 18 vaccination sites.
 Fourteen of those sites were located in mostly white neighborhoods.